 Try these 3 ideas for fostering your ELA students' SEL this year.

-Here we are, already marching (creeping?) along in August, about to start—or having already started—a new school year!
+Here we are, already marching (creeping?) along in August, about to start—or have already started—a new school year!
 As educators, we know that feeling of being a bit excited and ready to go but having that one foot dragging, still in summer mode.
-Also, this year requires a whole lot of special attention as we reacclimate our students to a year of in-person learning (hopefully).
-With that in mind, we on the ELA content specialist team at Carnegie Learning want to help you get ready to take that big step forward in preparing for teaching literacy with your secondary students.
+Also, this year requires much special attention as we reacclimate our students to a year of in-person learning (hopefully).
+With that in mind, we on the ELA content specialist team at Carnegie Learning want to help you prepare to take that big step forward in teaching literacy to your secondary students.

 As students get back into classrooms, we must support them as they activate the social-emotional skills necessary to work in a collaborative setting, focus on their goals, and persevere through challenges.

 CASEL (Collaborative For Academic, Social, and Emotional Learning), the leading organization working to build demand and capacity for SEL, defines SEL as “the process through which all young people and adults acquire and apply the knowledge, skills, and attitudes to develop healthy identities, manage emotions and achieve personal and collective goals, feel and show empathy for others, establish and maintain supportive relationships, and make responsible and caring decisions” (italics added).

 How can we offer guidance and support to our students in gaining understanding and empathy for others?